Initiations (Star Trek: Voyager): Casting

+Eisenberg

-Playing a recurring character on sister series Star Trek: Deep Space Nine, guest star Aron Eisenberg (Kar) quelled rumors that he was given the part simply because of his Star Trek heritage.
-He emphasized that he read for the part like any other actor, and felt that he was chosen because the Voyager crew could not find a child actor who could meet muster, nor an adult actor who looked young enough for the part.
-In an interview with Star Trek: The Official Monthly Magazine, Eisenberg felt that he worked very hard on the episode, and that his musculature was a boon to playing "a warrior kid."
+Playing a recurring character on sister series Star Trek: Deep Space Nine (DS9), Eisenberg quelled rumors that he was given the part simply because of his Star Trek heritage.
+He emphasized that he read for the part like any other actor, and felt that he was chosen because the Star Trek: Voyager crew could not find a child actor who could meet muster, nor an adult actor who looked young enough for the part.
+In an interview with Star Trek: The Official Monthly Magazine, Eisenberg said that he worked very hard on the episode, and that his musculature was a boon to playing "a warrior kid."
 Fellow DS9 actor Max Grodénchik was his acting coach for "Initiations".
 On Kar, Eisenberg played the character on the other end of the spectrum from his Nog character, so much so that he wasn't worried about any of Nog's characterizations or idiosyncrasies showing through.

-Eisenberg fondly recalled working on "Initiations" both because of his familiarity with much of the crew who had previously worked on Deep Space Nine, as well as the opportunity to "goof around" with Robert Beltran (Chakotay) on set.
-He would later say to Cinefantastique that he "had a blast" working on the episode, especially the opportunity to play someone "really trying to kill someone."
+Eisenberg fondly recalled working on "Initiations" both because of his familiarity with much of the crew who had previously worked on DS9, as well as the opportunity to "goof around" with Robert Beltran (Chakotay) on set.
+He would later tell Cinefantastique that he "had a blast" working on the episode, especially the opportunity to play someone "really trying to kill someone."
 Beltran would later compare the fun they had on set as akin to working with Don Rickles and that Eisenberg was "very quick-witted and not afraid to cut you down."

 Co-creator and executive producer Michael Piller called the casting of Eisenberg a "big mistake".
 Because Eisenberg also played the recurring Ferengi character Nog on Star Trek: Deep Space Nine, and though he was under heavy prosthetics, his voice was too recognizable to fans of both shows.
 Piller praised his performance, but felt it was a casting mistake to crossover the actor in both shows.
 Fellow co-creator and executive producer Jeri Taylor echoed Piller's sentiments saying that though Eisenberg was the best actor that auditioned for the part, he was too recognizable as Nog and distracted the viewers.
-As for Eisenberg himself, he dismissed the people on the Internet saying he was too recognizable saying, Come on people, it's the same person.'
+As for Eisenberg himself, he dismissed online complaints about his recognizability saying, Come on people, it's the same person.'
 I was really proud of it."